The USA 1871 CE

-What is happening in The USA in 1871AD
+What is happening in The USA in 1871CE

 The USA has continued to acquire vast new territories, by war and purchase, taking the nation right to the Pacific.
 The construction of the railroads plays a vital part in this expansion (the transcontinental line is opened in 1869).
 By 1850, most Native Americans have been relocated west of Mississippi, and as whites encroach across the great river into Indian lands, the conflicts continue, with the US army constantly on alert and in action.

 After the 1830s, tensions between the “slave” states in the south and “free” states in the north caused political compromise to break down, and led eventually to a bitter Civil War (1861-5) which convulsed the nation.
-The North’s victory leads to an end to slavery, but for the south, the Civil War has been followed by a difficult period of reconstruction, which will leave lasting resentments.
-The southern states have little share in the dramatic economic expansion which the rest of the country experiences.
+The North’s greater wealth and manpower leads to victory and an end to slavery.

 After one or two false starts, the eastern seaboard of the present-day United States began to be settled by European colonists from the early 1600s.
 Eight colonies have now been founded, six of which are English: Virginia (by a company owned by English courtiers and merchants, 1607), Massachusetts (by Purtians seeking freedom to practice their faith, 1620), New Hampshire (by a group of fishermen, 1623; New Hampshire is temporarily controlled by Massachussetts at the moment), Maryland (as a place where Catholics could practice their faith, 1634), Connecticut (an offshoot of Massachusetts, 1635) and Rhode Island (another offshoot of Massachusetts, 1636).
 There was also one Dutch colony (New Netherlands, founded by Dutch merchants, 1624) and one Swedish (Delaware, 1638, as a trading post).
 Each colony is governed according to its own principles and under its own laws.
 The population is increasing rapidly, with most of the “English” colonists coming not only from England, but also from Scotland, Ireland and Germany.

-What is happening in The USA in 1789AD
+What is happening in The USA in 1789CE

 The Thirteen Colonies